In vitro fertilization, or IVF, is the most common and effective type of assisted reproductive technology to help women become pregnant.

 The fertilized egg divides and becomes an embryo.

-At this point, some centers offer pre-implantation genetic diagnosis (PGD) which can
+At this point, some centers offer pre-implantation genetic diagnosis (PGD) which can screen an embryo for genetic disorders.
+This is somewhat controversial and is not always used.

 One or two of the best embryos are selected for transfer.